 The Hispanic and Immigrant Affairs Board advises City Council on barriers that impact the Hispanic and immigrant community in social, economic, and vocational pursuits.

-The Raleigh City Council created the commission as an advisory body in February 2020.
-The creation of the commission is to make Raleigh a more welcoming city:
+The Raleigh City Council created the commission as an advisory body in February of 2020.
+The creation of the commission is to make Raleigh a more welcoming city that:

-- Need to be inclusive of Hispanic and immigrant residents in civic matters
+- Needs to be inclusive of Hispanic and immigrant residents in civic matters;

-- Recognize that there is a language barrier
+- Recognizes that there is a language barrier; and

-- Create an opportunity for collaboration and stronger community engagement with immigrant communities.
+- Creates an opportunity for collaboration and stronger community engagement with immigrant communities.

 Interested in serving on the commission?